 LinkedIn Analytics are comprehensive (the location, job function, and industry of your followers, clickthroughs, reactions, growth, employee advocacy, the engagement rate and activity of pages similar to yours, etc.) and the best way to learn is to spend an hour or so a month studying your analytics.
 Odds are, LinkedIn Analytics will evolve to become some of the most useful data in your social media strategy.

 4) Experiment with LinkedIn Ads (or definitely do not).

 Compared to other social networks, LinkedIn Ads are expensive and the site spends your money fast.
 It’s for this reason that nonprofits have been slow to adopt LinkedIn Ads.
 According to the 2021 Open Data Project, only 14% of the nonprofits worldwide that invest in social media advertising spend on LinkedIn:

-For small nonprofits, LinkedIn Ads are likely out of the question, but for medium-sized and large nonprofits with budgets that allow for experimentation, LinkedIn could be an excellent site for reaching donors, particularly major donors.
-Before experimenting, however, it’s highly recommended you take a course on how to effectively run LinkedIn Ads.
+For small nonprofits, LinkedIn Ads are likely out of the question, but for medium-sized and large nonprofits with budgets that allow for experimentation, LinkedIn could be a good site for reaching donors, particularly major donors.

 5) Encourage current staff, board members, and volunteers to complete their LinkedIn Profiles.

 Every action and interaction that your staff make inside the LinkedIn community helps increase your nonprofit’s brand credibility and exposure.
 Your organization’s name is featured in their headlines and your organization’s page is listed and linked on their profiles.
 For example, Heather Mansfield sharing content to the Social Media for Nonprofit Organizations LinkedIn Group increases the brand credibility and exposure of Nonprofit Tech for Good to those active in the group: